deevus/deevus.github.com/_posts/2009-08-13-howto-query-mssql-and-send-html-email-using-powershell.md

 	#Close the database connection
 	$cn.Close()

-<strong>Creating The HTML Email</strong>
+**Creating The HTML Email**

 So now we have the data that we want to email we need to format it into HTML.
-Powershell has an inbuilt function called <a href="http://www.microsoft.com/technet/scriptcenter/topics/msh/cmdlets/convertto-html.mspx">ConvertTo-HTML</a><strong> </strong>which automagically turns data into HTML!
+Powershell has an inbuilt function called [ConvertTo-HTML](http://www.microsoft.com/technet/scriptcenter/topics/msh/cmdlets/convertto-html.mspx) which automagically turns data into HTML!
 It is really quite simple:

 	$emailbody = $ds.Tables[0] |
 	     Select-Object LastName, FirstName, JobTitle, Phone, EmailAddress, AddressLine1, City, PostalCode |
 	     ConvertTo-HTML

-<strong><a href="http://technet.microsoft.com/en-us/library/dd315291.aspx">Select-Object</a></strong> will simply grab the members from the DataSet that we need.
+**[Select-Object](http://technet.microsoft.com/en-us/library/dd315291.aspx)** will simply grab the members from the DataSet that we need.
 As you can see in the above snippet we have grabbed some general information about the employees at AdventureWorks.
-If youâ€™ve gotten to this point and want to see what the outcome might look like, you can add <strong><a href="http://technet.microsoft.com/en-us/library/dd315303.aspx">Out-File</a> test.html</strong> to the end of the last line so that it looks like this:
+If you've gotten to this point and want to see what the outcome might look like, you can add **[Out-File](http://technet.microsoft.com/en-us/library/dd315303.aspx) test.html** to the end of the last line so that it looks like this:

 	ConvertTo-HTML | Out-File test.html

 <a href="http://i.imgur.com/M3er4.png"><img style="display: inline; margin-left: 0px; margin-right: 0px; border-width: 0px;" title="Output in browser" src="http://i.imgur.com/HrNhU.png" border="0" alt="Output in browser" width="244" height="196" align="right" /></a>This will save the results to a html file which you can freely view in your preferred browser.

 As you can see from your html file (or the screenshot provided) it is not the prettiest markup on the internet.
-However, there are ways to improve the look and feel of the generated html via the <strong>â€“head</strong> parameter of ConvertTo-HTML.
+However, there are ways to improve the look and feel of the generated html via the **head** parameter of ConvertTo-HTML.
 The head parameter will essential pass whatever you give it to the &lt;head&gt; tags of the HTML.
 The head of a HTML markup can be used to shape the look and feel of the body of the document, so this way we can pass it some information to make it look nicer.

 	#HTML Email Styles
 	$style = "<style type='text/css'>"